osg-htc/docs/docs/data/frontier-squid.md

 `frontier-squid`, the OSG distribution of the Frontier Squid software.

 !!! note "Applicable versions"
-    The applicable software versions for this document are OSG Version >= 3.4.0.
+    This document applies to software from the OSG 3.4 Release Series.
     The version of frontier-squid installed should be >= 3.5.24-3.1.
-    When using an OSG Version < 3.4.0 and a frontier-squid version in the 2.7STABLE9 series, refer to the
-    [old upstream install documentation](https://twiki.cern.ch/twiki/bin/view/Frontier/OldInstallSquid)
+    When using OSG software from a previous Release Series (eg, OSG 3.3) and a frontier-squid version in the 2.7STABLE9 series, refer to the [old upstream install documentation](https://twiki.cern.ch/twiki/bin/view/Frontier/OldInstallSquid)
     instead of the current links included below.
-There are some incompatibilities between the two versions, so if you are upgrading from a 2.7STABLE9 version to a 3.5 version, see the [upstream documentation on upgrading](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Upgrading).
+There are some incompatibilities between the two versions of frontier-squid, so if you are upgrading from a 2.7STABLE9 version to a 3.5 version, see the [upstream documentation on upgrading](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Upgrading).

 ## Frontier Squid is Recommended